-Named-entity recognition (NER) is a tool that aims to identify (people, places and things...) in a text.
+Named-entity recognition (NER) is a tool that aims to identify named entities (persons, locations and things) in a text.

-This can be useful in many information processing tasks - for example, you could scrape the web and do keyword searches to find all the pages that mention "Ursula von der Leyen" in researching the EU, or perhaps, if you have a taste for controversy, "Donald Trump".
-This can be useful in monitoring media interest in individuals or places that are currently in the news.
+This can be useful in many information processing tasks - for example, in monitoring media interest in individuals or places that are currently in the news.
 For machine translation, it can be used to identify individuals or places and ensure that the official or preferred translations are used.

 The CEF Named-entity recognition web service is asynchronous.
 This means that the client sends a NER request and is notified once the document has been processed.
 In this way, calling the web service does not block the client.
 However, the client needs to expose a callback URL which will receive a notification that the named-entity extraction has been completed.
 The NER web service sends the tagged xml file to the destination URL specified by the client.